rafi/notebook/docs/operating-systems/linux/shell/bash/pimp-up-your-shell/README.md

 With SSH keys, if someone gains access to your computer, they also gain access to every system that uses that key.
 To add an extra layer of security, you can add a passphrase to your SSH key.
-You can use ssh-agent to securely save your passphrase so you don't have to reenter it.
+You can use ssh-agent to securely save your passphrase, so you don't have to reenter it.

 ---